-An ultrafiltration system is a standard component in industrial water treatment, and the central component are the membranes.
+It is highly likely that ultrafiltration is already a standard component of your water treatment system, with membranes as the central component.
 If they start to leak, contaminants will make their way into the filtrate.
 You need to monitor the differential pressure between inlet and outlet closely in order to identify leakages as early as possible.
 Festo recommends automated, decentralized pressure control and pressure monitoring for this function.

 The CPX/MPA is installed directly in the field and can be connected simply to the central controller using standard fieldbus protocols.
 In addition, this dispenses with almost the complete cabling effort.
 Continuous process monitoring, even remotely, is possible, as is the protection of the pressure controller against operational error and manipulation.

 We will show you the benefits over manual or semi-manual testing.
-To bypass this, go directly to the Festo solution.
+Otherwise, you can directly access Festo’s solution here.

 Some water treatment plants are already semi-automated.
 In this case, many of the pressure retention test steps no longer have to be triggered and executed manually.
 The pressure value measurements are done automatically through a PLC.
 However, pressure adjustment and regulation generally still have to be done by hand.